Home heating alternatives with a touch of class

-While woodstoves draw air into the stove and thus oxygenate the fire on the basis of chimney draft, pellet stoves need specially sealed exhaust pipes that prevent the exhaust gases from being blown into the living area, because of the higher air pressure that the combustion blower produces.
+While woodstoves may draw air from the room they are located in into the stove to oxygenate the fire, pellet stoves need specially sealed input and exhaust pipes.
+The exhaust pipes are important to prevent the exhaust gases from being blown into the living area, because of the higher air pressure that the combustion blower produces.
 This means installation must be done by an experienced, qualified pellet stove installer, but one advantage is that, unlike a woodstove, a pellet stove can be installed in a place where vertical venting is not possible.
 (A small amount of vertical draft is beneficial but not essential.)

 It’s best to provide an outside air intake for any sealed energy efficient fireplace, both to avoid creating negative air pressure in the home, and to ensure the unit operates efficiently.
 When any combustion-based heating device burns the indoor air as the source of oxygen, you are just drawing the warm air from inside into the combustion chamber and then out the flue, which merely draws colder air into your home through drafts.